CategoricalData/hydra/hydra-haskell/README.md

 At this time, Haskell is fully supported as a target language, while Java is supported for schemas only (i.e. Hydra type definitions map to Java classes), and Scala is supported for data only (i.e. constants and functions are mapped, but types are not yet).

-You can generate Hydra's sources by first entering the GHCi REPL using `stack ghci`, then:
+You can generate Hydra's sources by first entering the GHCi REPL as above, then:

 ```bash
 writeHaskell allModules "/path/to/CategoricalData/hydra/hydra-haskell/src/gen-main/haskell"